 How to Measure the Cognitive Load of a Text

 You can use different ways to measure cognitive load of a text, from user testing to online surveys and feedback.
 But the easiest and quickest way is with readability formulas—tools to assess the complexity of a text.
 Tools like the Flesch-Kincaid Readability Test, Gunning Fog Index, or the SMOG Index will evaluate the complexity of your text and output a score that aligns with a grade level or reading scale.
-A text with a high readability score (indicating it’s easier to read) imposes a lower cognitive load on the reader.
+A text with a high readability score (meaning it’s easier to read) imposes a lower cognitive load on the reader.
 This means the reader can understand and absorb the material more efficiently without becoming overwhelmed or fatigued.
 While these formulas don’t measure cognitive load directly, they offer a proxy by indicating how challenging the text might be for the average reader.
+(Learn how to measure your text’s Cognitive Reading Load.)

 Scenario #1: Creating Educational Materials for Middle School Students